Have you ever thought about what stories you could hear if museum displays could talk? Some of them have witnessed very interesting events.

 Since then Salzburg belongs to Austria.
 Since then its citizens can say: “Welcome to Salzburg!” and add immediately: “Welcome to Austria!”
 Since then it is easier for them to find their own identity.

 Signing the agreement Bavaria gave up Salzburg with a heavy heart, but half of its territory – Rupertigau and Berchtesgaden – remained with Bavaria.
 Salzburg, once an important city with salt and gold mines, was degraded to a provincial city.
 It was integrated into the Salzach province and ruled from Linz.
 Its population decreased and poverty increased.
 The situation started to improve in 1849 when Salzburg became one of the crown lands of the Austrian Empire.

 The Year 2016

-The entrance room surprises with its plainness.
-Its walls are covered with boards which symbolize a wood case in which the objects were carried away.
+The entrance room surprised us with its plainness.
+Its walls were covered with boards that symbolize a wood case in which the objects had been carried away.

-In the next room you will find this eloquent drawing from the popular caricaturist Thomas Wizany, a native of Salzburg.
+In the next room, we could find this eloquent drawing from the popular caricaturist Thomas Wizany, a native of Salzburg.

-After that you enter the treasury.
-There is a selection of 39 objects – those ones who because of the Napoleonic Wars and frequent changes of rulers had left Salzburg and ended up in different European museums where they are kept now.
+After that, we entered the treasury.
+There was a selection of 39 objects – those ones who because of the Napoleonic Wars and frequent changes of rulers had left Salzburg and ended up in different European museums where they are kept now.
 Some of them came back to “their” town for the first time since they have been snatched.